Manage Awards FAQs

 Situational Questions

-There are m-Fin reports that will show you the actual fringe rate of each employee (m-Fin Compensation Summary) that will often get you as close to exact as possible for charging salaries over the course of the year without creating an overage.
+There are m-Fin reports that will show you the actual fringe rate of each employee (m-Fin Compensation Summary) and will often get you as close to exact as possible for charging salaries over the course of the year without creating an overage.
 Doing this can prevent Payroll Expense Transfers (PETs) in the future.

-MonthlyÌýor quarterly monitoring is suggested by departmental staff of Fund 30 Speedtypes for this reason.
-An adjustment might be required on each of your fund 30 Speedtypes in July to account for faculty and staff salary increases.
+MonthlyÌýor quarterly monitoring is suggested by departmental staff of Fund 30 SpeedTypes for this reason.
+An adjustment might be required on each of your fund 30 SpeedTypes in July to account for faculty and staff salary increases.
 PETs also create questions from sponsorsÌýand the potential for unallowable expensesÌýlater in the project period.

 With a period of performance that only extends a year, you should not be expensing or obligating funds beyond year two, even if we are paying for year twoÌýactivities in year one.
 The reason for this is that there is no guarantee that the sponsor will awardÌýmore funds than are currently awarded and obligated in year one.

-You will need twoÌýseparate actions.ÌýThe first action will be for the actual subcontracted dollars, which will be worked through with your Subcontract Officer.ÌýAÌýsecond action will be with the procurement department, which will issueÌýa Purchase Order (PO) for the piece of equipment.
+You will need twoÌýseparate actions.ÌýThe first action will be for the actual subcontracted dollars, which will be worked through with your Subcontract Officer.ÌýAÌýsecond action will be with the procurement department, which will issueÌýa Purchase Order for the piece of equipment.
 If you need assistance during this process, please work with your Grant or Contact Officer.Ìý

 The strength of the U.S. dollar (USD) may ebb and flow through the period of performance on a contract.
-For example, an award amount valued today at 200,000 Euros (EUR) may be worth $400,000 if the exchange rate is 2 USD to 1 EUR; however,Ìýin three years, the exchange rate could change to 1 USD to 1 EUR.
+For example, an award amount valued today at 200,000 Euros (EUR) may be worth 400,000 USD if the exchange rate is 2 USD to 1 EUR; however,Ìýin three years, the exchange rate could change to 1 USD to 1 EUR.
 Essentially, that would mean receiving 200,000 USD to perform the same anticipated work.
 While an exaggerated example, the decrease in dollars received is a source of great fiscal risk for CU Boulder.
 BelowÌýare a few ways we can mitigate the risk:

-1. The bestÌýway to minimize the risk is to negotiate a fixed-price contract in dollars.
+- The bestÌýway to minimize the risk is to negotiate a fixed-price contract in dollars.
 Why?
 We receive a set amount of U.S. dollars no matter the actual cost to us, whether more or less than anticipated, and regardless of the fluctuationÌýin the exchange rate.
 Of course, CU Boulder bears the risk of inflation in the U.S., but the foreign sponsor is legally bound to pay the bargained-for amount no matter how weak or strong its currency becomes as compared to USD.
 Therefore, if in the above example, the exchange rate becomes 2 EUR to 1 USDÌýfor a 400,000 USD award, the foreign sponsor will bear the risk of paying twice as many EURÌýas originally anticipated.

-2. Negotiating a fixed-price contract in USDÌýcould be an unrealistic goal for most foreign sponsors.
+- Negotiating a fixed-price contract in USDÌýcould be an unrealistic goal for most foreign sponsors.
 If that is the case, negotiating a fixed-price contract in the foreign currency and requesting a lump sum payment upon execution is another viable option.
 Why?
 CU BoulderÌýmust onlyÌýdeal with the uncertainty of the currency conversion once, not each time an invoice (as in the case of a cost-reimbursable contract) is submitted.
 The department can then plan accordingly and adjust the budget as necessary based on any shortfalls or excess.

 If obtaining a lump sum upon execution of a fixed-price contract in foreign currency is not possible, anotherÌýoption would be to obtainÌýlump sums on an annual basis.
 Again, by minimizing the number of exchange conversions throughout the period of performance, CU BoulderÌýcan mitigate the deficits created by unknowingly overspending and then invoicing, only to find that the number of dollars received is less than anticipated.